triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 In order to keep it, set the `SYCL_VXX_KEEP_CLUTTER` environment variable to True.

-The compiler will output a resembling to
+The compiler will output a similar to

 ```
-Temporary clutter in /tmp/EXECNAME-e5ece1pxk5rz43 will not be cleaned
+Temporary clutter in /tmp/EXECNAME-e5ece1pxk5rz43 will not be deleted
 ```

-Informing you of where those file are kept (`/tmp/EXECNAME-e5ece1pxk5rz43` in this case).
+Informing you of where those files are kept (`/tmp/EXECNAME-e5ece1pxk5rz43` in this case).

 #### Environnement variables